suffolklibraries/lgc/content/collections/events/sketch-club-07-12.md

     content:
       -
         type: text
-        text: 'Ninety minutes of creative fun, and you can drop off your child with peace of mind – our staff are DBS checked, pediatric first aid qualified, and have safeguarding training.'
+        text: 'A weekly sketchbook club for 11-18 year olds in our Dove Street Studio.
+We have an open studio feel with creative prompts and access to materials and processes to illustrate, print make and create however you like!'
+  -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: hardBreak
+      -
+        type: text
+        text: 'Bring your own sketchbook or project or come ready to get inspired!'
 booking_link: 'https://www.rockpaperscissors.org.uk/programme'
 cta: |-
   This event is run by Rock Paper Scissors

   [https://www.rockpaperscissors.org.uk/](https://www.rockpaperscissors.org.uk/)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1733223389
+updated_at: 1733223523
 duplicated_from: 6332dcaf-9756-40ae-b520-56fa79fe114a
 cost_details: £9
 accessibility_information:
   - 'Autism friendly'
-attendance_information: 'children aged 5 - 10 years'
+attendance_information: 'young people aged 11 - 18 years'
 ---
-Join our Weekly Art Club for 5-10-year-olds!
+Join our weekly sketchbook club!